rdpstaff/EcoFunPrimer/README.md

 /usr/libexec/java_home
 ```

-You fine java_home on linux using the following command:
+You can find java_home on linux using the following command:
 ```
 dirname $(dirname $(readlink -f $(which javac)))
 ```